Are these 16,000 photos of Picasso’s work ‘fair use?’

 “The Court’s fair use analysis gives short shrift to some important facts, including the nature of the photographs, that the Succession Picasso had authorized Wofsy to use them, and the public interest in reference works such as The Picasso Project.”

-Only time will tell the fate of the images, but one thing is sure: Copyright will always be a heavily-contested subject.
+Only time will tell the of the images, but one thing is sure: Copyright will always be a heavily-contested subject.

 The post Are these 16,000 photos of Picasso’s work ‘fair use?’ appeared first on Popular Photography.